 “Hey, so, do you mind if I come by your business and sit for a couple of hours, but I’ll buy a cup of coffee?”
 If that sounds like you, here are the best places to that at without feeling like a total freeloader at.

-I’m not going even to pretend I have a discerning pallet for coffee, so I am unfortunately not able to tell you which businesses have the best coffee (if you do know your coffee, contact me because I will add you into this post because I would like to be able to help steer people in the right direction).
+I’m not going even to pretend I have a discerning palate for coffee, so I am unfortunately not able to tell you which businesses have the best coffee (if you do know your coffee, contact me because I will add you into this post because I would like to be able to help steer people in the right direction).

 1. Aviano Coffee, Cherry Creek North